-In June 2016, serving as co-lead counsel, David represented News Corp subsidiary Move, Inc. and the National Association of Realtors in a high profile trade secrets lawsuit against online real estate portal Zillow and two of its senior executives, securing a $130M settlement for his clients on the first day of trial.
-David also recently represented television broadcasters and copyright owners in some of the most closely watched copyright lawsuits affecting the television industry, including WNET v.
+In addition, David has represented television broadcasters and copyright owners in some of the most significant copyright lawsuits affecting the television industry, including WNET v.
 Aereo and Fox Broadcasting Company v.
 DISH Network.

 David has been a Chambers USA “recognized practitioner” in the Media and Entertainment (California) category.
 In 2021, the Los Angeles Times honored him as a “Legal Visionary” for his leading work in the content, media, and entertainment sector.
 In 2015, Variety's "Legal Impact Report" listed him among the top lawyers in the entertainment industry, one of just 26 litigators selected.
 In 2015, the Daily Journal ranked David among the “Top 50 Entertainment Lawyers” in California.
 He was named a "Rising Star" by Law360 in 2012 and by Southern California Super Lawyers in 2008.

 As a thought leader, David regularly presents on cutting edge legal topics such as content distribution, digital forensics and virtual reality.
 In 2020, David won the Burton Award for Distinguished Legal Writing for his article on deepfake videos and their impact on Hollywood.
 In 2006, he received the State Bar of California’s Wiley W. Manuel Pro Bono Legal Services Award.